YoeDistro/yoe-distro/docs/build-requirements.md

 cpu cores       : 12
 ```

-For the above above 12 core machine, we have 24 virtual cores, so need ~48GB of
+For the above 12-core machine, we have 24 virtual cores, so need ~48GB of RAM.
-RAM.

 If you are running out of memory during builds, you can add the following to
 `local.conf`: